 The famous saying in architecture, “form follows function”, was coined by Louis Henry Sullivan.

-Louis Henry Sullivan was born on 3rd September, 1856 in Boston, Massachusetts, US.
-His father was Patrick Sullivan and mother Andrienne List.
+Louis Henry Sullivan was born on 3rd September 1856 in Boston, Massachusetts, US.
+His father was Patrick Sullivan and his mother was Andrienne List.
 When he was 16 years old, Louis Sullivan entered the Massachusetts Institute of Technology where he studied architecture for a year.
 He then moved to the city of Philadelphia and joined with studio of American architect Frank Heyling Furness.
-Majority of architect Frank Heyling Furness’s projects halted due to the economic recession Long Depression of 1873 and Sullivan was let go.
+The majority of architect Frank Heyling Furness’s projects halted due to the economic recession Long Depression of 1873 and Sullivan was let go.

-Louis Sullivan joined the architect Dankmar Adler in 1879 and came in partnership in his company in 1880.
-The new architectural firm Adler & Sullivan worked on several projects such as the Auditorium Building, Chicago finished in year 1889.
-The building consisted of a theatre with a capacity of 4200 seats; offices; hotel and retail.
+Louis Sullivan joined the architect Dankmar Adler in 1879 and came in partnership with his company in 1880.
+The new architectural firm Adler & Sullivan worked on several projects such as the Auditorium Building, Chicago finished in the year 1889.
+The building consisted of a theatre with a capacity of 4200 seats; offices; hotels and retail.

-Louis Sullivan Buildings also include Wainwright Building, St. Louis, Missouri; Schiller Theatre Building for German Opera Company, Chicago; Sullivan Center (Carson, Pirie, Scott and Company Building), Chicago; Guaranty Building (Prudential Building); Chicago Stock Exchange Building and others.
+Louis Sullivan Buildings also include the Wainwright Building, St. Louis, Missouri; the Schiller Theatre Building for German Opera Company, Chicago; the Sullivan Center (Carson, Pirie, Scott and Company Building), Chicago; Guaranty Building (Prudential Building); the Chicago Stock Exchange Building and others.

-Louis Sullivan was honored with the American Institute of Architects – AIA Gold Medal received in 1944 after his death.
+Louis Sullivan was honoured with the American Institute of Architects – AIA Gold Medal received in 1944 after his death.

-Frank Lloyd Wright was born on 8th June, 1867 in Richland Center, Wisconsin, America.
+Frank Lloyd Wright was born on 8th June 1867 in Richland Center, Wisconsin, America.
 His father was William Cary Wright who was a musician, composer and orator.
 His mother was Anna Lloyd Jones.
 Frank Lloyd Wright initially studied at Madison High School.
-During 1886, he entered the University of Wisconsin to study the subject of civil engineering but he did not complete his degree.
+In 1886, he entered the University of Wisconsin to study the subject of civil engineering but he did not complete his degree.

-In year 1888, he joined the studio Adler & Sullivan where he worked with American architect Louis Henry Sullivan.
-Frank Lloyd Wright established his own architectural practice in Chicago in year 1893.
-During 1898, he opened a design studio in his residence in Oak Park, Illinois.
+In the year 1888, he joined the studio Adler & Sullivan where he worked with American architect Louis Henry Sullivan.
+Frank Lloyd Wright established his own architectural practice in Chicago in the year 1893.
+In 1898, he opened a design studio in his residence in Oak Park, Illinois.

-He was the founder of the Prairie School architectural style that emerged during 19th and 20th century in US.
-Prairie School architectural movement was characterized by horizontal straight lines, horizontal windows, flat roofing or hipped roofing, vast cantilevered eaves, solid masses in harmony with nature and landscape.
-He pioneered his vision of Usonian house (Usonia refers to the United States) in the urban development of Broadacre City.
-Frank Lloyd Wright designs several museums, hotels, skyscrapers, schools, offices, churches and numerous commercial buildings as well as interior products and furniture.
+He was the founder of the Prairie School architectural style that emerged during the 19th and 20th centuries in the US.
+Prairie School architectural movement was characterized by horizontal straight lines, horizontal windows, flat roofing or hipped roofing, vast cantilevered eaves, and solid masses in harmony with nature and landscape.
+He pioneered his vision of the Usonian house (Usonia refers to the United States) in the urban development of Broadacre City.
+Frank Lloyd Wright designed several museums, hotels, skyscrapers, schools, offices, churches and numerous commercial buildings as well as interior products and furniture.

 He is the author of numerous writings and books.
-In year 1991, American Institute of Architects awarded Frank Lloyd Wright with the title ‘the greatest American architect of all time’.
+In the year 1991, the American Institute of Architects awarded Frank Lloyd Wright with the title ‘the greatest American architect of all time’.